 I am fortunate to be part of the Hong Kong professional powerlifting team.
-I competed in my first powerlifting meet in September 2019 as a junior and set a HK deadlift record for both my age and weight class.
+I competed in my first powerlifting meet in September 2019 as a junior and set a Hong Kong deadlift record for both my age and weight class.

-After that, I competed internationally in an Asia Pacific powerlifting meet in December 2019 as a Hong Kong athlete – it was a true honor to be representing my home city.
+After that, I competed internationally in an Asia Pacific powerlifting meet in December 2019 as a Hong Kong athlete – it was a real honor to be representing my home city.

 However, it was slightly saddening to see the male to female competitors’ ratio; there were just so few women powerlifters.

 I wanted to write this article to help women understand that the powerlifting sport is accessible to women.
-There’s nothing to be afraid of; you can expect to find a warm environment.
+There’s nothing to be afraid of; you can expect to find a warm environment awaiting you.
 But perhaps a little more info would help?

 Powerlifting for women: is it possible?

 Fortunately, the popularity of powerlifting amongst females is increasing both in Hong Kong and around the world.

 In my 1.5 years of powerlifting experience, I have noticed more and more women taking up the sport as more gyms open up and people realize the benefits of lifting.
 Professional strength coaches can help both beginners, and advanced athletes progress further.